 - 7.3.1 In the event of any of the rules in this section being invoked these rules shall take precedent over any other rules which they may contradict. - 7.3.2 All efforts must be made to complete as many rounds of qualification and finals as possible.
 In the event of a weather delay, the host club may schedule an open practise session to help return the track to a raceable condition.
 Event tyres are not required to be used for such a session. - 7.3.3 To assist in efforts to be able run a full set of finals, qualification rounds may be reduced to a minimum of three (3) rounds, with the best two (2) rounds counting.
-In the event of qualifying being reduced to four rounds a qualification result will be determined by a drivers three (3) best rounds.

 - 7.3.4 National and State championship events can only be abandoned by a majority vote of the state Jury after consultation with the Race Director.
-In the event of a National meeting being abandoned the following will be applied to determine the meeting results: - If less than three (3) rounds of qualification have been completed, no result for the event will be declared - After three (3) rounds of qualification the meeting results would be declared using round by round points with 2 rounds counting. - After four (4) or five (5) rounds of qualification (and no finals run) the meeting results would be declared using round by round points with three (3) rounds counting - After 6 rounds of qualification (and no finals run) the meeting results would be declared using round by round points with four (4) rounds counting - After one (1) round of finals, then the points will be awarded as normal for this round of finals, and a second set of scores for finals will be awarded based on the qualification positions.
-The final positions will be determined using both of these scores with tie breaks resolved in the normal method for finals. - After two (2) rounds of finals, the scores from these two (2) rounds will be taken, and a third (3rd) set of scores will be awarded based on qualification positions.
-These three (3) scores will then be evaluated in the normal way, and tie breaks resolved using the normal method. - 7.3.5 In the event of the meeting being abandoned mid-way through a round of qualification, the points for that entire round will be scrapped and results declared from the previous completed round as described above.
+In the event of a National meeting being abandoned the following will be applied to determine the meeting results: - If less than three (3) rounds of qualification have been completed, no result for the event will be declared. - After three (3) rounds of qualification the meeting results would be declared using round by round points with 2 rounds counting. - After four (4) or five (5) rounds of qualification (and no finals run) the meeting results would be declared using round by round points with three (3) rounds counting - After one (1) round of finals, then the points will be awarded as normal for this round of finals, and a second set of scores for finals will be awarded based on the qualification positions.
+The final positions will be determined using both of these scores, with the breaks resolved in favour of the driver with the highest qualifying position. - After two (2) rounds of finals, the scores from these two (2) rounds will be taken, and a third (3rd) set of scores will be awarded based on qualification positions.
+These three (3) scores will then be evaluated in the normal way.
+Tie breaks will be resolved in favour of the driver with the higher qualifying position. - 7.3.5 In the event of the meeting being abandoned mid-way through a round of qualification, the points for that entire round will be scrapped and results declared from the previous completed round as described above.
 If the meeting is abandoned part way through a round of finals, points will be awarded to finals that have been completed with any subsequent finals not run in that round will have points awarded as per qualification results.